 For undergraduate applicants, UCAS will have informed you that May deadlines have been extended.
 Your reply deadline will depend on the date when you received all decisions, you can check this in Track.

 No – you can still apply for student finance.
 Check the Funding section to find out more about the process.

 The Student Loans Company contact centre has reopened for students after a temporary closure.
 If you have any questions about your application for student finance, check their FAQs page first.

 Will Clearing still be available?

 A Clearing process will be available this summer for undergraduate students as in previous years.
 UCAS has announced that Clearing for 2020 entry will open on 6th July.
-We continue to monitor updates from UCAS and encourage undergraduate applicants to monitor information published by UCAS too.
+Find out more about Clearing and Clearing Plus on the dedicated UCAS webpage.

 I was hoping to visit ULIP, when will that be possible?